 BUKD-C521 Managing Accounting Information for Decision-Making (winter, spring, summer)

 Provides a user-oriented understanding of how accounting information should be managed to ensure its availability on a timely and relevant basis for decision making.
 The first part of the course reviews financial accounting and reporting while the second part of the course focuses on cost-benefit analysis for evaluating the potential value-added results from planning, organizing and controlling a firm's accounting information.
-The use of cases, forum discussions and computer support is used extensively. (for students without a strong finance background, a primer session may be needed)
+The use of cases, forum discussions, and computer support are used extensively.
+This class is beneficial for students without a strong finance background, a primer session may be needed.